davidvanstory/SnapClone/_docs/debugClassList.md

 3
   *** so when I then use the Join Class button for a 2nd time and enter the code I then am automatically taken to A TOTALLY DIFFERENT PAGE that I do not expect to be at.
 It is a page that reads " Be the first to share artwork in Your classmates will see your post appear here with a live countdown timer".
-This is not where I expect to be taken, because I know there is prepopilated data in the Monday Fundamentals class. ***
+This is not where I expect to be taken, because I know there is prepopilated data in the Monday Fundamentals class.
+I want to be taken to the artwork, not this page. ***

 - LOG  ➕ Class List Screen - Opening join class modal
 - LOG  ➕ Class Feed Screen - Opening join modal from class list